ibm-cloud-docs/cephaas/s3_cert_upload.md

 ```
 {: screen}

-You can also use the abbreviated version `sds` instead of `software-defined-software`.
+You can also use the abbreviated version `sds`, an aliase for `software-defined-software` command.
 {: tip}

 ## Uploading S3 certificate with the API